ldilley/UOX3/README.md

 <details>
 <summary>Command Line/Terminal build (ALL Operating systems)</summary>

+An alternative to the steps that follow for **UNIX** like systems is to execute `.\automake.sh` in the **UOX3** directory from a command promt.
+This will generate a **uox3** binary in that directory.

+Otherwise non *UNIX like* systems or for step by step instructions, perform the following:

 1) Open a terminal window
 	- **Windows** users note:
 		- From the windows Start menu, open a Developers Command Prompt